 In the distant future, a police marshal stationed at a remote mining colony on the Jupiter moon of Io uncovers a drug-smuggling conspiracy, and gets no help from the populace when he later finds himself marked for murder.

 A British mercenary arrives in pre-Revolution Cuba to help train the corrupt General Batista's army against Castro's guerrillas while he also romances a former lover now married to an unscrupulous plantation owner.

 Influential Arab diplomat becomes the target of numerous assassination attempts, when he announces his plan to make peace with Israel by letting them join the Organization of the Petroleum Exporting Countries (OPEC).

-After a collision with a comet, a nearly 8km wide piece of the asteroid "Orpheus" is heading towards Earth.
-If it will hit it will cause a incredible catastrophe which will probably extinguish mankind.
-To stop the meteor NASA wants to use the illegal nuclear weapon satellite "Hercules" but discovers soon that it doesn't have enough fire power.
-Their only chance to save the world is to join forces with the USSR who have also launched such an illegal satellite.
+After a collision with a comet, a nearly 8km wide piece of the asteroid "Orpheus" is heading toward Earth.
+If it hits, it will cause an incredible catastrophe which will probably extinguish mankind.
+To stop the meteor, NASA wants to use the illegal nuclear weapon satellite "Hercules," but soon discovers that it doesn't have enough firepower.
+Their only chance to save the world is to join forces with the USSR, which has also launched such an illegal satellite.
 But will both governments agree?
 Written by

 Was this review helpful to you?